Basil Kirchin (1927–2005)

-The British drummer and composer Basil Kirchin is profiled here, celebrating his experimental style.
+The British drummer and composer Basil Kirchin is profiled here through a range of contributors in an article written in 2000, which celebrates his experimental style.

 Basil Kirchin first started playing the drums in December 1941 at The Paramount, Tottenham Court Road, London, where his father Ivor had the resident band.
 In those days life as a civilian was not an easy one, the family having to spend every night in the underground tube station as the German blitz raged overhead.
 The work schedule also was a demanding one commencing at 3 p.m. every afternoon and carrying on until 5.45 p.m.
 Then, after a quick meal, the band would return to The Paramount to play from 7 p.m. until 11.45 p.m.
 The band worked 14 sessions per week other than every alternate Monday night, which was the only time that they had off.
 Basil was so consumed with music, however, that even on his night off he would usually join in with the relief band, in order to broaden his very youthful experience.